matuteiglesias/journal/content/Business/2025-01-08_Explored_project_focus,_data_science,_and_personal.md

 **🕒 04:15–04:35**
 **🏷️ Labels**: Projects, Data_Science, Personal_Growth, Content_Creation, Political_Analysis
 **📂 Project**: Business
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to explore various aspects of project focus, data science career path, personal growth, and content creation strategies.
+The session aimed to explore various aspects of project focus, [[data science]] career path, personal growth, and content creation strategies.

 ### Key Activities
 - Discussed ongoing projects, including an online portfolio and updates to a poverty section, emphasizing the need for improved coordination within a career commission.
-- Explored personal experiences in data science and artificial intelligence, reflecting on university trajectory and involvement in academic committees.
+- Explored personal experiences in [[data science]] and artificial intelligence, reflecting on university trajectory and involvement in academic committees.
 - Reflected on unfulfilled dreams and goals as a starting point for deeper personal exploration.
 - Discussed the combination of politics and narrative to transform defeat into inspiration.
 - Suggested structuring personal experiences with political analysis for unique content creation.